Motorcycle Trip – October 12th 2007 – Mineral Wells area Texas

 Philip and Paul arrive some time after about 7PM so we head to Chilies so they can have some dinner.
 People out in these smaller town areas are so great to deal with.

 As usual I am the first one up and I get some coffee and await the sleeping beauties Philip and Paul.
 Philip gets up followed by Paul, it seems we all eat individually in the morning as there is sometime between each persons wake up time.
-We do not run by a stick on these bike runs and that is ok by me as I like to take my time getting ready anyway.
+We do not run by a clock on these bike runs and that is ok by me as I like to take my time getting ready anyway.
 When Philip sets his mind on something he really is hard to sway away from it.
 Friday night he kept talking about Hwy 20 to Hwy 4 and I kept saying lets take the back roads further south then ride up Hwy 4.
 Well we stopped at this gas station for a break and sure enough he talked to someone who said we should stay on 20 until we hit 4.
 We later learned that we would have got more scenery by going further south then north on 20 but that is Philip.
 We head on 20 for a few more miles until we hit Hwy 4 and then the fun begins.
 Of course I had to give him crud stating that I would not get off back roads again on this trip.
 Running at 65 and above is too much work and not a lot of sight seeing.
 Hwy 4 turns out to be a great trip and we again stop at a gas station for a break and a guy in the station suggests we take 4 north to 180 then west to 16 north then catch 4 again back south.
 That turns out to be a great suggestion and we found a cool spot to stop.

 Under an old bridge that you do not realize your on from the top.